 c) The drill site (DSDP 522) was at the ridge crest at the old end of the data set and moved away as the data get younger.
 How would you explain the changing sedimentation rates through this data set?

 d) At what paleolatitude was the drill site 25 Myr ago?
+[Hint: Use the GAD hypothesis to get paleolatitude from average inclination, but do NOT calculate the average inclination as a gaussian mean!
+Go read Chapter 11 again if you were tempted.]
 Which direction was it moving as the sediments were being laid down?